Samuelmm15/Evaluate-RPN-Expresions/README.md

 # Evaluate-RPN-Expresions
-This is the fifth practice of the 'Algorithm and data structure' course.
+This is the fifth practice of the `Algorithm and data structure` course.

 Name: Samuel.\
 Surnames: Martín Morales.\